-Finding product-market fit before investing in full-fledged product or venture development can save money, prevent missteps, reduce risk, and execute effectively.
+Finding product-market fit before investing in full-fledged product or venture development can save money, prevent missteps, and reduce risk.
 An effective search for product-market fit is essential to realize these benefits.
 This process involves identifying, testing, and adjusting key assumptions to find the right product for the right market.
 In my experience four common pitfalls can undermine that search and the resulting outcomes.

 Overlooking key assumptions

 It is all too easy to overlook key assumptions for future success and thus generally better to start with too many than to miss critical ones.
 If need be, separate the wheat from the chafe by asking “How would it impact our business if X is not true?”
 It is also important to recognize and test additional key assumptions that arise during the search process.